Skip to Content

 Architecture-First Parity

-A pattern that proved useful across components: map the UI into semantic runtime roles rather than design-tool names.
-Define a deterministic state matrix before writing a line of implementation:
+A pattern that proved useful across components: map the visual layout from the design canvas into semantic runtime roles rather than raw design-tool names.
+Under an architecture-first parity model, static design entities are translated into framework-agnostic runtime state definitions:

 Token Economics and Phase 1 Results